 - Unsweetened coconut flakes for garnish, optional

-- Melt the ghee in a large skillet over medium heat.
+- Melt the ghee or coconut oil in a large skillet over medium heat.
 Add the onion and saute a couple minutes.
 Then, add the chicken pieces.
 Continue to cook for 5-7 minutes, stirring occasionally.

 - Add the spices and sea salt, and stir.
 Then, add the tomatoes and coconut milk.
 Cover and cook over medium-low heat for 10-12 minutes.
 Add a bit more coconut milk, if needed.